Acute and Chronic Neurosciences Care and Management

 This programme will allow you to further develop skills and knowledge in the care and management of the neurological patient.

-The course will start on 13 September and is delivered over one semester.
+This course will run over one semester.

 The cost for this CPD module is £1,150.50.